nowk/sinatra-pagin/README.md

     http://example.org/a/pathed/path/page/45
     # => get "/a/pathed/path"

-Use the helper method +page+ to get the provide page number.
+Use the helper method `page` to get the provide page number.

     http://example.org/page/2